Perception of East Asians in Spanish society: Common misconceptions

-Dual Identities
+Dual identities

 Not only that, the idea of a dual identity as it relates to an Asian heritage and an affiliation with Spain itself also seems to be a foreign concept.
-In a blog post written by Josephine Stefani, she mentions that many Chinese-Spaniards have a hard time being viewed as “Spanish,” even if they were born and grew up in Spain.
+In a blog post written by Josephine Stefani, she mentions that many Chinese-Spaniards have a hard time being viewed as "Spanish," even if they were born and grew up in Spain.
 The idea of hyphenated identities, such as being Chinese-Spanish, is still relatively new, and because of this, many people simply assume that if you look Chinese, you were from China.

-This has also been the case based on Sarah Ann Levine's experiences in Madrid, according to her blog post for the Berkeley Center for Religion, Peace, and World Affairs at Georgetown University.
+This has also been the case based on Sarah Ann Levine's experiences in Madrid, according to her blog post for the Berkley Center for Religion, Peace, and World Affairs at Georgetown University.
 She refers to the treatment of and the conversation surrounding Asians in Madrid as a general absence of political correctness that, from the perspective of someone coming from the United States where the preoccupation with political correctness makes everyone tread with extreme caution around sensitive topics—with one of the most sensitive topics being race—can appear very jarring.
-Nevertheless, Levine's experiences agree with those previously mentioned—she notes that “everyone who is Asian in Madrid is called a chino.
+Nevertheless, Levine's experiences agree with those previously mentioned—she notes that "everyone who is Asian in Madrid is called a chino.
 There is no differentiation between Koreans, Japanese, or Chinese.
 Everyone is chino, which is offensive in itself.
 There is no reason to get to find out if they are, in fact, of Chinese descent.
-Many times, I have heard Madrileños talking about los chinos in a very negative and dismissive context.”
+Many times, I have heard Madrileños talking about los chinos in a very negative and dismissive context."